COSC481W-2021Winter/capstone-project-demo/README.md

-# capstone-project-demo
+# Project D
-This is a demo project for the capstone project.
+This is a demo project for this capstone course.